kaiimran/Expenses-Tracker-Telegram-Bot/README.md

   * webApUrl
   * UserId
   * spreadsheet id.
-* Make a spreadsheet just like the example photo given.
+* Make a sheet just like the sheet in the example photo.
 * Set "=Sum(C:C)" in cell B2 and "=B1-B2" in cell B3.

 ### 7 additional features that I have created so far.